Glades Middle School Band Contract

 *****In severe cases, consequences may be skipped.*****

 Glades Middle School Band students will be graded in three areas.
-These include (50%)daily practice at home, (25%)class/learning activities, and (25%)assessments.
+These include (50%)daily practice at home, (25%)participation in class/learning activities, and (25%)assessments.

 Daily practice at home:

 · Students must practice their instrument daily for at least 30 minutes.
 5-10 minutes on long tones/lip slurs, or rudiments for percussionists (for percussionists, a good website to go to for instruction is www.vicfirth.com), 10-15 minutes on scales and etudes, 10-15 minutes on pieces we play in class, solos, band or orchestral excerpts, and sight-reading.
 Be efficient about your practice time – really concentrate, listen, and think about what you are doing.
 Practicing with a friend can also be effective, beneficial, and fun.

 If you want results, you will practice like a superior musician.
 (PRIVATE LESSONS ARE HIGHLY RECOMMENDED!)

 · To log in their practice time, students can use a piece of notebook or Practice Log Sheet, which will be provided and emailed to all parents the first few weeks of school.
 Practice Logs must be signed by a parent or guardian daily or at the end of the week.
 Students, I can tell a false signature!
 Please do not forge your parents signature!
 (I will immediately inform your parents).
 These logs will be collected by Mr. Rosasco each Tuesday after school for a weekly grade.
 Each page with parents signature will be turned in the appropriate class box in the back of the band room.
 Students must have the calendar day and time they practiced logged in their papers.
 Parent or guardian will sign on the same row as shown in the example below: